Oat Drink

 Taste plays a bigger role in value than many people expect.
 If a product is less enjoyable, it’s more likely to be under-used or replaced.

-Premix oat milk avoids these issues by never becoming a powder in the first place, helping preserve a cleaner oat flavour.
+Oat Premix avoids these issues by never becoming a powder in the first place, helping preserve a cleaner oat flavour.

 Ingredients and Processing Trade-Offs